Mittyadav/GRASS2/README.md

    123123123
    ```

-3. To specify proxies, create a file named `proxy-list.txt` in the project directory and add your desired proxy URLs, following the same new-line format, like this:
+3. To specify proxies, create a file named `proxy_list.js` in the project directory and add your desired proxy URLs, following the same new-line format, like this:

    ```text
    http://username:password@hostname:port